lnsdlszsqxxx/runtime-ii/README_redis.md

-# How to use redis in Spring Boot
+# How to use redis in Spring Boot ([see my blog](https://blog.frugalops.com/how-to-integrate-redis-with-springboot/))

 ## What is cache